cxnpl-au/recruitment/cxnpl-submission/README.md

 ## Scope

-The following IAM system is designed with the Constantinople business case in mind.
+Constance is designed with the Constantinople business case in mind.
 An exhaustive list of business context are as follows:

 - Constantinople’s current target market is SME banks.
 - These SME banks can have businesses sign up for accounts